monade/ecs-deploy-cli/README.md

 runner.update_services!
 ```

-### TODOs
+## TODOs

+- Create cloudwatch logs group if it doesn't exist yet
+- Create the service if not present?
-- Scheduled tasks implementation
+- Create scheduled tasks if not present?
-- SSH to ec2 instances
 - More configuration options
-- Create the service if not present